 In the past months I have started being interested in cryptocurrencies and blockchain.
-I am not a nerd or a deep tech person, I would say I am curious and often come up with dumb questions.
-Should I be embarrassed for that?
-I guess not, I am pretty sure that I am in very good company out there.
+I am not a nerd or a deep tech person, I would say I am curious and often come up with dumb questions but surely am in very good company out there.

 #1 BASIC INFO